alfe-ai/alfe-ai/PrintifyPriceUpdater/README.md

 # Printify Price Updater

-This script updates pricing for the enabled variants of a Printify product.
+This script updates pricing for the enabled variants of a Printify product and sets a detailed product description.
 Sizes are inferred from each variant's title (e.g. `"Black / M"`), so it works even if the size option metadata is missing.
 After updating, the script retrieves the product again, prints the variant JSON with the new prices for verification, and publishes the product to the connected store (e.g. eBay).

 ## Usage